 - Faculty explores teaching and learning from a constructivist perspective, believing that people learn effectively when they can integrate new knowledge into what they already know and understand.
 Teacher certification candidates work to reconstruct their past experiences, construct new knowledge, and become active, responsible, and collaborative participants in a community of learners and teachers.

 - Faculty collaborates with a network of teachers in urban, suburban, and rural communities throughout the Pioneer Valley and Massachusetts in clinical sites and other schools that welcome our student teachers and provide them opportunities to explore and develop as educators.

 - The licensure component of the STEP program of study has been approved by the National Council for Accreditation of Teacher Education (NCATE) and the Department of Elementary and Secondary Education of the Commonwealth of Massachusetts.

 Our Secondary Teacher Education Programs

-The School of Education offers a number of options for those individuals interested in pursuing licensure at the middle (grades 5-8) or high school (grades 8-12) level in the areas of English, history, mathematics, political science/political philosophy, the sciences, or modern foreign languages (Chinese, French, Italian, Spanish).
-For more information on these options, please see the Secondary Education description and review the links below.)
+The College of Education offers a number of options for those individuals interested in pursuing licensure at the middle (grades 5-8) or high school (grades 8-12) level in the areas of English, history, mathematics, political science/political philosophy, the sciences, or modern foreign languages (Chinese, French, Italian, Spanish).
+For more information on these options, please see the Secondary Teacher Education brochure and review the links below.)